Welcome!

 We do not have any commercial intentions with this website.
 The proceeds we make by linking to third-party products finance the maintenance costs.

 This website is not interactive.
-If you are looking for a place to chat and exchange ideas with other affected people, we recommend the website of the BFRB Foundation and BFRB-related Facebook groups (see also Links, Videos, and More).
+If you are looking for a place to chat and exchange ideas with other affected people, we recommend the website of the TLC Foundation and BFRB-related Facebook groups (see also Links, Videos, and More).

 Enjoy reading and watching and, above all, good luck!